Rotfuks/gcp-k8s-terraform-play/README.md

 It's just a basic application posting a message on *localhost:3000* (and later in your k8s engine).
 Check out [this explanation](https://cloud.google.com/container-registry/docs/pushing-and-pulling) on how to build and push docker images into the gcr.

+##### Make your GCR Repo public
+To make it easier to pull the image you have to make the repository you pushed the app to public.
+Else terraform will not be able to pull the image from your repository.
+You can do this in the Configuration of the GCR on *console.cloud.google.com*

 ##### Fill out the variables
 Last but not least you have to fill out the variables in *infra/main.tf*.
 Keep the Defaults but Type in everything that is surrounded with `<>`.